Two-Factor Authentication (deprecated)

 heroku 2fa:disable

-If none of these methods work for you, it is not guaranteed that you can regain access to your account.
-Please get in touch with us by emailing account-lockout@heroku.com.
-We can only disable two-factor authentication if we can verify your ownership of the account, which is not always possible.
+If none of these methods work for you, you’re not guaranteed to regain access to your account.
+For help, email account-lockout@heroku.com.
+We can only disable two-factor authentication if we can verify your ownership of the account, which isn’t always possible.

-If you change to a new mobile device, you will need to disable two-factor authentication and then re-enable using the new device.
+If you change to a new mobile device, you must disable two-factor authentication and then re-enable it using the new device.
 If your old device is still functional, use the authenticator app on the old device to log in.
-It will work even if you’re not connected to the network.
-If your old device is no longer working, use your recovery codes or the other recovery methods mentioned above.
+It works even if you’re not connected to the network.
+If your old device no longer works, use your recovery codes or the other recovery methods mentioned above.

-If you are using an iPhone, enable encryption on your iPhone backup and many passwords will be remembered after a restore.
+If you use an iPhone, enable encryption on your iPhone backup, and many passwords are remembered after a restore.
 Some users have reported success with restoring Google authenticator app this way.

 You can disable two-factor authentication from the Dashboard account page.
-You will be asked to supply your password for added security.
-You can also disable it from the CLI with the following command:
+For added security, you’re asked to supply your password.
+You can also disable it from the CLI with this command and your password.

 $ heroku 2fa:disable